-Once the acceptance page is approved, the Graduate School will obtain the Graduate Dean's signature and upload the acceptance page into the student's final thesis or dissertation document on ProQuest.
+Once the acceptance page is finalized, the Graduate School will upload the acceptance page into the student's final thesis or dissertation document on ProQuest.

 The student will need to pay the $27 binding fee to the library before the thesis or dissertation can be finalized.
 The $27 fee covers printing and binding for one copy of the document, which is kept at the library.
 The library accepts cash, check, hobo dough, and credit card payments.
 Students paying by credit card should use the binding fee credit card link when completing payment.

 The library will prepare the University copy of the thesis/dissertation.
 The library will also bind additional copies for students requesting theses/dissertations for personal or professional reasons for an additional $20 per copy printed on regular paper and $27 per copy printed on rag paper.

 Contact Sandy Linn (605-688-5566 or firstname.lastname@example.org) with questions.

 The library will be housing all theses and dissertations in SDSU's Open Access Institutional Repository (Open PRAIRIE).
 This repository was established to support the collection, preservation, and dissemination of SDSU's scholarship and creative output.
 More information about Open PRAIRIE can be found here.
 Students interested in the procedures that apply to copyrighted materials and how they are interpreted should view SDSU Policy 9:4 - Copyright Policy.